novitai/LiPow-Firmware/notes.md

 Analog > ADC1 > Configuration > Parameter Settings > X

 Consider using channel ranks defined automatically in main.c

+When testing, remember to connect VBATT and 4S

+Overcharging likely happening because voltage/current sensing reads zero.
+This is being read directly from the regulator IC.

 # Test results